Streamline-Essentials/NewWiki/PlasHost/topics/plugins/pacifism.md

         simple: "%gracetime_left_seconds%"
         # The fancy placeholder.
         fancy: "&a%gracetime_left_seconds% &fseconds"
+      # The time in minutes.
+      minutes:
+        # The simple placeholder.
+        simple: "%gracetime_left_minutes%"
+        # The fancy placeholder.
+        fancy: "&a%gracetime_left_minutes% &fminutes"
+      # The time in hours.
+      hours:
+        # The simple placeholder.
+        simple: "%gracetime_left_hours%"
+        # The fancy placeholder.
+        fancy: "&a%gracetime_left_hours% &fhours"
+      # The time in days.
+      days:
+        # The simple placeholder.
+        simple: "%gracetime_left_days%"
+        # The fancy placeholder.
+        fancy: "&a%gracetime_left_days% &fdays"
+      # The time in days.
+      weeks:
+        # The simple placeholder.
+        simple: "%gracetime_left_weeks%"
+        # The fancy placeholder.
+        fancy: "&a%gracetime_left_weeks% &fweeks"
+      # The time combined placeholder.
+      combined:
+        # Uses the fancy placeholders for each time unit - listed above.
+        # NOTE: All leading and trailing spaces will be removed.
+        # Options:
+        # %days% = days section.
+        # %hours% = hours section.
+        # %minutes% = minutes section.
+        # %seconds% = seconds section.
+        # %ticks% = ticks section.
+        fancy: "%weeks% %days% %hours% %minutes% %seconds% %ticks%"
+        sections:
+          only-show-if-not-zero: true
+          weeks: "&a%amount% &fweeks"
+          days: "&a%amount% &fdays"
+          hours: "&a%amount% &fhours"
+          minutes: "&a%amount% &fminutes"
+          seconds: "&a%amount% &fseconds"
+          ticks: "&a%amount% &fticks"
   # PVP status placeholders.
   status:
     # Placeholder for when PVP is toggled off.